2023 Hamburg shooting

-On 9 March 2023, a mass shooting occurred at a Kingdom Hall of Jehovah’s Witnesses in the Alsterdorf quarter, Hamburg, Germany.
-The shooter, identified as Philipp Fusz, entered the building during a service and opened fire, killing six adults and an unborn child, and injuring eight others.
-Fusz, a former Jehovah's Witness, took his own life minutes later.
-He had no criminal record and was not a known extremist.
+On 9 March 2023, a mass shooting occurred at a Jehovah's Witnesses Kingdom Hall in the Alsterdorf quarter of Hamburg, Germany.
+The shooter, identified as 35-year-old Philipp Fusz, entered the building after a service was held there and opened fire, killing six adults and an unborn child, and injuring eight others before killing himself minutes later.
+Fusz was a former member of the Jehovah's Witnesses, had no previous criminal record, and was not a known extremist.
 Police received an anonymous letter indicating he was angry at Witnesses and his former employer, which may help them determine a motive.

 Shooting

-On 9 March 2023, at around 9:00 p.m., a woman sitting in her car outside the Kingdom Hall on Deelbögestrasse was fired upon by a lone gunman wielding a Heckler & Koch P30 semi-automatic handgun.
-The woman escaped unharmed.
-The gunman then proceeded to fire 10 more rounds through a window of the hall before entering.
-36 people were physically attending a service at the time of the shooting, while others were watching online.
-The gunman fired a total of 135 rounds.

-Police responded to emergency calls and arrived at the scene at 9:08.
-A specialized armed unit from the Alsterdorf police station that was in the area at the time also arrived and forced entry into the three-story building at 9:09.
-They encountered the gunman and pursued him upstairs, where he subsequently took his own life.
+On the evening of 9 March 2023, a service was held at the Kingdom Hall on Deelbögestrasse in the Alsterdorf quarter of Hamburg, which ran from 7:00 p.m. to 8:45 p.m. and was physically attended by 36 people, with others watching online via a livestream.
+50 people were present inside the building, according to Hamburg police chief Matthias Tresp, when the gunman arrived at around 9:00 p.m., shortly after the service had ended.
+Armed with a semi-automatic pistol and a large quantity of ammunition, he opened fire outside the building, shooting ten rounds into a vehicle that was about to pull out of the parking lot.
+The female driver escaped with minor injuries and alerted the police.

-A neighbor captured some footage of the shooting, which shows an individual entering the building through a window, followed by gunshots.
+The gunman then shot ten more rounds through the window of a ground-floor meeting room before entering the building and shooting indiscriminately, killing and injuring several people.
+A total of 135 rounds from nine 15-round magazines were fired during the attack, with the police later finding an additional 24 magazines at the scene—22 in the gunman's backpack and two more on his body.
+A neighbor captured amateur footage of the shooting, which shows an individual entering the building through a window, followed by gunshots.
 The figure then exits the building and is seen in the courtyard before firing more shots through a first-floor window.
 After the shots are fired, the lights are turned off.

+The first emergency calls were made at 9:04 p.m.
+First responders arrived at 9:08 p.m., including a specialized armed unit from the Alsterdorf police station, who forced entry into the three-story building one minute later.
+They encountered the gunman and pursued him to the second floor, where he committed suicide by shooting himself in the stomach at 9:11 p.m.
+A total of 953 police officers were deployed in the wake of the attack, including 52 Federal Police officers and special forces personnel from Schleswig-Holstein.

 Casualties

-Four men and two women, aged 33 to 60, as well as an unborn baby, were killed.
+The casualties included four men and two women, aged 33 to 60, as well as an unborn baby.
 Eight people were injured, four critically.
 The injured include the baby's mother, who was seven months pregnant.
-The dead were Germans and the injured are six Germans, one Ugandan and one Ukrainian.
+All six fatalities were German, and the eight injured were six Germans, one Ugandan and one Ukrainian.